claydsoncoelho/fabric-accelerator/README.md

 Follow these steps to setup Microsoft Fabric Accelerator:

-1. Create an Azure DevOps repo and upload the content of Fabric_Workspace to it.
+1. In Azure DevOps, create a repo and upload the content of **Fabric_Workspace** folder to it.

+2. In Fabric, create a connectiou to the source system and take note of the Connetion ID.
+You will need it later.

+3. Create a Fabric Lakehouse to be be the landing zone (bronze layer) of the Data Platform.
+Take note of the Connetion ID.
+You will need it later.

+4. Set up the WH_Control Warehouse objects: In the **WH_Control_Deployment** folder, there are to folders with SQL scripts, Tabes and Stored Procedures.
+Open a query in WH_Control Warehouse and execute all scripts.